 7. Archived tumor tissue must be available for all subjects for biomarker analysis before or during treatment.
 Samples must be provided within 4 weeks of enrollment.

-8. Tissue to be analyzed for MGMT (if not already performed) and additional analyses noted in correlative biomarker section.
+8. Tissue to be analyzed for MGMT (if not already performed) and additional analyses noted in correlative biomarker section (ON-HOLD).

 9. Patients must be > 18 years old.